Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Forecast accuracy comparison

 For each year in the forecasting period, the $h$-step-ahead prediction intervals were computed at the $(1-\alpha)$ nominal coverage probability, where $\alpha$ denotes a level of significance.
 For a chosen~$\alpha$, let us denote $\widehat{d}_{n+\xi|n,x}^{\text{lb}}$ and $\widehat{d}_{n+\xi|n,x}^{\text{ub}}$, as the lower and upper bounds, respectively.
-We compute the empirical coverage probability, which can be defined as the number of holdout data points between the lower and upper bounds for a given level of significance.
+We compute the empirical coverage probability, defined as the proportion of holdout data points that fall within the lower and upper bounds for a given significance level.
 It can be expressed as

 where the denominator is the number of curves in the forecasting period, which depends on the forecast horizon.

-From the ECP, we evaluate the coverage probability difference (CPD), which is the absolute difference between empirical and nominal coverage probabilities, and use this measure to evaluate the accuracy of the interval forecast.
-As an absolute measure, the CPD cannot inform us about the undercoverage or overcoverage.
-However, it eliminates the possibility of the canceling effect, where undercoverage and overcoverage may concurrently occur.
+From the ECP, we compute the coverage probability difference (CPD), the absolute difference between the empirical and nominal coverage probabilities, and use it to assess the accuracy of the interval forecast.
+As an absolute measure, the CPD cannot inform us about undercoverage or overcoverage.
+However, it eliminates the possibility of the canceling effect, in which undercoverage and overcoverage may occur concurrently.
 The CPD can be expressed as

-The smaller the value of CPD is, the more accurate the prediction interval one method provides.
+The smaller the value of CPD, the more accurate the prediction interval provided by one method.

 The ECP and CPD measure the accuracy of prediction intervals, and neither considers the sharpness of the prediction intervals, i.e., the distance between lower and upper bounds.
 We also consider the interval score of \cite{GR07}, defined as